bernars/hello-world/README.md

 Hello World!
 ===========

-My first repository on GitHub!
+Welcome to my first repository on GitHub!

 I love :coffee:, :pizza:, and :dancer:.